-The bellringers come from all walks of life, and range in experience from beginners to Peal-ringing experts.
-New learners are always welcome, so if you are aged 10-80, why not give it a go.
+The bellringers come from all walks of life and range in experience from beginners to peal and quarter peal-ringing experts.
+New learners are always welcome so, if you are aged at least 12, why not give it a go?
+An electronic simulator is linked to all ten bells and a computer running Abel software allows bells to be rung with no external noise when teaching.
 See our Links and Contacts page for contact information.

-We ring from 8.50-9.25 on sunday mornings and from 5.50-6.25 before Evensong.
+We ring from 8.50-9.25am on Sunday mornings and from 5.50-6.25pm before Evensong.
 Evening ringing is sometimes preceded by a training session, quarter peal or peal.
-We also ring for services on Christmas Eve, Christmas Day and Ascension Day, and each year we ring the old year out and the new year in.
-We practise every Monday from 7:45-9.30pm.
-Practices cater for a full range of ability from rounds and call changes to standard 8 surprise royal.
-To view upcoming ringing events, see our Events page, which includes St Peter's Tower Calender.
+We also ring for services on Christmas Eve, Christmas Day and Ascension Day, and whenever possible we ring the old year out and the new year in.
+We practise every Monday from 7.45-9.30pm.
+Practices cater for all ringers in attendance and may include anything from rounds and call changes to basic and more complex methods including surprise royal.
+To view upcoming ringing events, see our Events page, which includes St Peter's Tower Calendar.